-Meeting RightsWith respect to the Company, the rights attributed by law to the holders of depository receipts issued for shares with a company's cooperation, including the right to attend and address a General Meeting.
+Meeting Rights With respect to the Company, the rights

-Non-Distributable Equity
+attributed by law to the holders of depository receipts issued for shares with a company's cooperation, including the right to attend and address a General Meeting.

-The part of the Company's equity that is formed by the paid up and called up part of its capital.
+Non-Distributable Equity The part of the Company's equity that is formed by the paid up and called up part of its capital and the reserves which it must maintain by law.